obiwanskywalkr/odin-landing-page/README.md

-# odin-landing-page
+# Landing Page

-A site's landing page built from the ground up to demonstrate HTML and CSS knowledge and to further practice flexbox properties.
+A landing page built with HTML and CSS.

+The goal of this project was to practice using flexbox.

+Designed by cats from the FastCat WebDev agency. ;)